CanarysPlayground/Copilot-Prompts/README.md

 ## Role-Based Prompt

 As a full stack developer, create a full-stack web application for a task management system using React for frontend and Node.js + Express for backend.
 Include user authentication, CRUD operations for tasks, and API routes.
 Suggest how to structure the project and define key classes and functions.
-And walk me through the entire application.
+And explain the entire application.

 ---